 I'm down with it, I know my rap artists and my RnB and my softcore.
-And, of course, tonight I am reviewing the delights of Hip Hop by the Langham Brewery supplied to me by Anna's parents.
+And, of course, tonight I am reviewing the delights of Hip Hop by the Langham Brewery supplied to me by Willow's parents.
 I am guessing that this is pretty freely available down in Surrey as it boasts being traditional Sussex ale but I can say that I haven't seen it about up here, so, onward!

 I apologise for the poor quality image taken with my phone.
 I really do look like the porn version of a beer blog at this point, all low quality blurred images and some panting commentary.
 Maybe I ought to shave the beard and only have a big bushy moustasche.
 What's that you say?
 Your beer is behaving strangely?
 You must come down to see me in my pantry and have a closer look at my barrel, no?
 I show you some mmm good beers, yes?
 Okay, I'm done now, you may proceed safely from here.

 The first thing to note is that this beer said it needed to be chilled and I actually chilled it.
 I don't usually do this and have something of a penchant for tasting beer at room temperature but I thought I would give this one the benefit of some chilling solely on the grounds that I had the time and the fact that I would be unlikely to get this again any time soon.
 So, there you have it, it was chilled.
 And, as a direct consequence, the carbonation was very calm upon opening and, indeed, upon pouring.